vllm-project/vllm/docs/source/getting_started/amd-installation.rst

 Their values can be passed in when running `docker build` with `--build-arg` options.

-For example, to build docker image for vllm on ROCm 6.0, we can run:
+For example, to build docker image for vllm on ROCm 6.0, you can run:

 .. code-block:: console

     $ docker build --build-arg BASE_IMAGE="compute-artifactory.amd.com:5000/rocm-plus-docker/framework/release-public:rocm6.0_ubuntu20.04_py3.9_pytorch_rocm6.0_internal_testing" \
        -f Dockerfile.rocm -t vllm-rocm .

-To build vllm on ROCm 5.7, we can use the default:
+To build vllm on ROCm 5.7, you can use the default:

 .. code-block:: console